2018 Anchorage earthquake: Damage

 The newsroom studio of KTVA in Anchorage (then affiliated with CBS) was heavily damaged, but the channel remained on the air.
-The Alaska Airlines Center, a large sports complex on the University of Alaska Anchorage (UAA) campus, flooded due to broken fire sprinkler pipes.
-Several trophy cases were also damaged.
-UAA's older Wells Fargo Sports Complex suffered similar damage.
-In South Anchorage, Dimond High School had ceiling tiles and other debris littering the floor throughout the campus.
-Most schools in the Anchorage School District suffered damage.
-Along with Dimond High, Colony Middle, Colony High and Bartlett High School were also heavily damaged.
-Colony Middle School suffered damage to ceiling tiles, water pipes, and lights and was being evaluated for structural damage.
-During the earthquake, a student suffered a broken wrist, and a custodian was injured by breaking glass at area schools.
 Several branches in the Anchorage Public Library system sustained damage.
-Numerous books were knocked off the shelves, which took days to clean up.
+Many books were knocked off the shelves, which took days to clean up.
 Structural damage was noted in some locations.
 In the Anchorage community of Eagle River, at least one home collapsed during the earthquake.
 One man in the home, whose spouse was at work, was able to escape with several pets.

-There was also heavy damage in the Matanuska-Susitna Valley (Mat-Su), north of Anchorage.
-The Matanuska-Susitna Borough School District reported that Houston Middle School, located in the town of Houston, was severely damaged, and students were forced to merge with their high school for the remainder of the year.
-Five other Mat-Su schools took over a week to reopen.
-Colony Middle School students were the last to return to learning.

 Significant damage was also done to roads in the Mat-Su.
 Among the most heavily damaged roads were the Palmer-Wasilla Highway, Pittman Road, Point MacKenzie Road and Vine Road.
 Suffering the worst damage was Vine Road, a section of which buckled and became impassable.
 In addition, Matanuska Electric Association reported that 46,000 customers were left without electricity immediately after the earthquake.

 Overall, damage in Anchorage was estimated to be at least US$30 million, including $10 million to repair pipes, and $10 million in public facilities.
 Damage estimates to the Anchorage School District ranged from $25 to $50 million.